 More about Endangered Species:

-- Protective Measures for Northern Long-eared Bats When Engaging in Forestry Practices - This page provides guidance regarding measures that must be taken to ensure that forest management activities are protective of the northern long-eared bat (NLEB) and do not result in an incidental take.
+- Protection of Northern Long-eared Bats - This page provides guidance regarding measures that must be taken to ensure that forest management activities are protective of the northern long-eared bat (NLEB) and do not result in an incidental take.

 - Frequently Asked Questions About New York's Endangered Species Regulations - DEC has recently proposed changes to its Endangered and Threatened Species Regulations, which are codified at 6 NYCRR Part 182.
 These these Frequently Asked Questions (FAQs) were prepared to explain the proposed regulatory changes and to respond to some of the more commonly asked questions from stakeholders regarding the proposed changes.